matanbruker/repfeed/README.md

 The information displayed in the project is retrieved using SQL queries and verified by the Twitter API.

-# Downlaod Feature
+## Downlaod Feature

 RepFeed system provides political tweets from several points of view that exist in the society.
-The system is already available for download in the Google Chrome Web Store.
+<br>**The system is already available for download in the Google Chrome Web Store.
-For download please click on the following link:<br>
+<br>For download please click on the following link:**<br>
 [RepFeed Feature](https://chrome.google.com/webstore/detail/repfeed/mmicoheejekjeagfokgpdplnhfaibkej?hl=en-US)